Rumble relies on the JSONiq language.

 json-file("file.json")[position() ge 10 and position() le last() - 2]

 More expressions working on sequences will be pushed down in the future, prioritized on the feedback we receive.

-We also started to push down some expressions to DataFrames and Spark SQL.
+We also started to push down some expressions to DataFrames and Spark SQL (obtained via structured-json-file, csv-file and parquet-file calls).
 In particular, keys() pushes down the schema lookup if used on parquet-file() and structured-json-file().
-Likewise, count() on these is also pushed down.
+Likewise, count() as well as object lookup, array unboxing and array lookup is also pushed down on DataFrames.

 When an expression does not support pushdown, it will materialize automaticaly.
 To avoid issues, the materializion is capped by default at 100 items, but this can be changed on the command line with --result-size.
 A warning is issued if a materialization happened and the sequence was truncated.

 Prologs with user-defined functions and global variables are now fully supported.
 Global external variables with string values are supported (use "--variable:foo bar" on the command line to assign values to them).